Julian/lean-across-the-board/docs/api.rst

     ``board`` it operates on.

-.. theorem:: scan_contents
+.. definition:: scan_contents

     Define the mapping of ``playfield``\ s after performing successive ``move_piece``\ s using the pairs of positions in the provided ``elements``, starting from the ``start_board``.

-.. theorem:: sequence
+.. constant:: sequence

     A move ``sequence`` represents a sequential set of moves from a starting ``board``.

     No inhabited instance because boards do not have an inhabited instance.

 .. theorem:: sequence.all_occupied_start